What Is a Good APR for a Credit Card?

 These rates are listed on the credit card issuer’s website.
 If you’d like to review the APRs on your existing card, the quickest way to find this information is by logging into your account on the credit card issuer’s website or mobile app.

-How to Qualify for a Good Credit Card APR?
+Qualifying for a Good Credit Card APR

 There are quite a few factors that contribute to the annual percentage rate you’ll receive when you open a new credit card account.
 While it’s impossible to control all aspects that determine your APR, there are a few things that you can do to ensure that you get the lowest possible rate.